NeoGeographyToolkit/StereoPipeline/docs/tools/pc_filter.rst

 ``float32``, which may result in loss of precision for orbital data.
 Invalid points and outliers are excluded from those clouds.

-An textured mesh in .obj format can be created from the output cloud using ``point2mesh`` (:numref:`point2mesh`), just as for the original cloud.
+A textured mesh in .obj format can be created from the output cloud using ``point2mesh`` (:numref:`point2mesh`), just as for the original cloud.